EMOD-Hub/emodpy-workflow/docs/how_to/how_to_download_data.md

 ---

-## From a resampled parameter sets csv file:
+## From a resampled parameter set's CSV file:

 To download a report file from all simulations where you used a resampled parameter set, execute a command similar to the following: